-- Breathe in for two seconds through your nose, keeping your mouth closed.
+- Breathe in for 2 seconds through your nose, keeping your mouth closed.

-- Breathe out for four seconds through pursed lips.
+- Breathe out for 4 seconds through pursed lips.
 If this is too long for you, simply breathe out twice as long as you breathe in.

 Use pursed-lip breathing while exercising.
 If you experience shortness of breath, first try slowing your rate of breathing and focus on breathing out through pursed lips.